A PhD at imec, a unique environment:

 Imec does not have an ETS institution code.

-All these application documents must be sent in PDF to firstname.lastname@example.org before closure of the application window.
+All these application documents must be sent in separate PDF forms to email@example.com before closure of the application window.
 If we have not received all required documents by the application deadline, your application will not be reviewed.

 We don’t accept any revised documents or additional information after the application is submitted, so please be sure to review your application form, statement of purpose and other documents very carefully before submitting your application.